GNN4ITkTeam/CommonFramework/README.md

 source create_conda_environment.sh
 ```

+If you have permissions issues, you can also clone with `git clone https://gitlab.cern.ch/gnn4itkteam/acorn.git`.

 ### Advanced Installation & Troubleshooting

 `xrootd` may be necessary for preparing a large dataset on the CERN grid.
 To create a conda environment for this purpose, use `scripts/create_conda_environment_with_xrootd.sh`, instead of `create_conda_environment.sh`